norvig/paip-lisp/docs/chapter19.md

 Seeing all the scores in gory detail may be of academic interest, but what we really want is something to pick out the best interpretation.
 The following code is appropriate for many situations.
 It picks the top scorer, if there is a unique one, or queries the user if several interpretations tie for the best score, and it complains if there are no valid parses at all.
-The query-user function may be useful in many applications, but note that meani ng uses it only as a default; a program that had some automatic way of deciding could supply another `tie-breaker` function to meani ng.
+The query-user function may be useful in many applications, but note that `meaning` uses it only as a default; a program that had some automatic way of deciding could supply another `tie-breaker` function to `meaning`.

 ```lisp
 (defun meaning (words &optional (tie-breaker #'query-user))